Last Updated on

 According to Wikipedia “the name Jollof derives from the name of the Wolof people, though in Senegal and Gambia the dish is referred to in Wolof as theibou dienne or benachin.
 In French-speaking areas, it is called riz au gras.”

 - The Nigerian jollof rice is made with parboiled rice.
-I saw recipes explaining how to parboil rice before even starting to cook the rice dish itself.
-I would have done it, but it was really not necessary, parboiled rice is very easily available around here, so I preferred to buy it instead.
+I saw recipes explaining how to parboil rice before even starting to cook this dish.
+I would have done it, but it was really not necessary, the parboiled sort is very easily available around here, so I preferred to buy it instead.

-- The Ghanaian version of the jollof rice is made with basmati rice, which doesn’t have to be parboiled.
-You could try that version, if you wish.
+- The Ghanaian Jollof version is made with basmati, which doesn’t have to be parboiled.
+You could try that version if you wish.

 - I could not find any Scotch bonnet around here and I know that kind of chili to be unbearably spicy anyway, probably too much for the children.

-- So I chose the “local” kind of chili and I left the seeds inside to make this jollof rice spicier.
+- So I chose the “local” kind of chili and I left the seeds inside to make the dish spicier.
 It was wonderful, hot but not overwhelmingly so and totally aromatic, I loved it!

 - However, if you can find any Scotch bonnet and like spicy food, you should definitely choose that kind of chili then.

-- Something that you will also need to cook this spicy Jollof rice is a Maggi stock cube.
+- Something that you will also need to cook this spicy Nigerian recipe is a Maggi stock cube.

 - It was one of the very few times in my life that I have both these particular Maggi stock cubes, I actually only buy them when I cook something African, many African dishes I have cooked until now contain Maggi stock cubes, they are apparently hugely popular there.